Dawn: Portrait of a Teenage Runaway: Plot

 A probation officer named Donald Umber tries to help Dawn.
 She lies to him about everything regarding her life, and he makes little effort to verify anything.
 In desperation Alex meets Umber to try to save Dawn from herself and Swan, but Umber tells Alex he can do nothing, especially if Dawn does not want to go home or help herself.
 Umber helps Alex by finding him a job as a stock boy in a large department store, allowing him to cease prostitution.
-Dawn becomes more emboldened and detached as a prostitute; even after Umber shows her the body of another of Swan's prostitutes in the morgue, she refuses to go home or leave Swan.
+Dawn becomes more emboldened and detached as a prostitute; even after Umber shows her the body of Susie Grey, another of Swan's prostitutes in the morgue, she refuses to go home or leave Swan.

-Swan finds new girl, and Dawn is no longer working hotel lobbies looking for clients, having been replaced by the new girl.
+Swan finds Barbie, a new girl, and Dawn is no longer working hotel lobbies looking for clients, having been replaced by Barbie.
 Instead she assigned to walk the streets to find clients.
 After another reconciliation between Alex and Dawn while she is working, Swan follows Alex and beats him up.
 Dawn finds Alex badly bruised in his apartment and calls Umber for help.
 Despite the beating, Dawn still refuses to leave Swan or give up prostitution, or to go home.
 Swan tells Dawn that she must move in with him like his other girls.

 Alex finally completes his mural.
 Before Dawn leaves, she pays for the hot water and electricity to be turned on in the apartment.
 Alex tells Dawn he loves her and they have sex.
 Afterwards, he gives her a heart pendant necklace.
 While Alex is sleeping, Dawn sneaks out of the apartment with her clothes, leaving the necklace behind.
 She returns to Swan's place.

 Alex wakes up and realizes that Dawn has left.
 Finding her at Swan's, he tells Dawn that if she tells him their night together meant nothing to her, then he will leave for good.
 Dawn tells him she was just using him for shelter and food, but as Alex goes to leave, Dawn confesses that she was lying.
 Alex and Dawn attempt to escape together.
 Swan chases them, and confronts Alex with a switchblade, while Dawn runs into the street screaming for help.
 When an ambulance and police arrive, Swan has disappeared and Alex is injured.

 The movie ends with Alex seeing Dawn off at a bus depot.
 He promises her he will come get her when he has saved enough money.
 Dawn boards the bus and returns home, where she is picked up by her now sober mother.
 They walk back inside their house together.